kmalfatti/guess-that-meme/unit-1/readme.md

     * Use wireframes to create your layouts before you build them
     * Use a feature-branch workflow for your user stories

-<a id="portfolio"></a>

-## Add all three of these to an online portfolio

-* Create a portfolio on the [student portal](http://students.galvanize.com)
-* Link to your final deployed site and your write-up
-* This will be the start of your portfolio as a web developer

 <a id="present"></a>

 ## Present your work to the class

-* Be prepared to spend ~5 minutes presenting your work to the class.
+* Be prepared to spend ~5 minutes presenting your work to the class on Friday.
+* On Thursday, be prepared to go through a practice run of your presentation with an instructor.
 * Your presentation should describe what the project is, the technologies you used, and some information about the workflow you followed.
 * Make a Pull Request against this repository with a link to your project in `unit-1/projects.md`.